learonco/udacity-data-analytics-nanodegree/README.md

-# udacity-data-analytics
+# Udacity Data Analytics Nanodegree

-Udacity Data Analytics Nanodegree projects
+This repo contains the solution files for the five projects.